Ottawa Macdonald–Cartier International Airport: History

 In the 2000s, the original terminal was entirely replaced and expanded by more modern facilities.

 In 2017, the Canada Border Services Agency started to use facial recognition technology to process incoming international travellers.
 All international passengers are directed to Primary Inspection Kiosks before seeing a Border Services Officer and are no longer required to fill out a declaration card.

 On November 1, 2022, Porter Airlines and the Ottawa International Airport Authority announced they would be investing over $65 million at the airport in the future.
-Porter also announced they would be building two aircraft hangars at a size of over 150,000sq. ft each, to maintain the Embraer E195-E2 and Bombardier Dash 8 aircraft.
+Porter also announced they would be building two aircraft hangars at a size of over 150,000 sqft each, to maintain the Embraer E195-E2 and Bombardier Dash 8 aircraft.
 These will be built in two phases, with phase one being completed by the end of 2023 and phase two in the first quarter of 2024, making the airport the primary E195-E2 maintenance base and creating 200 local jobs.